 Healthy and fulfilling relationships usually don't just happen.
 Instead, these relationships often require ongoing effort and commitment to building something that lasts with our partners.

 At times, couples may need extra guidance and support to get through difficult issues or challenges.
-Online counseling can give couples the tools they need to help strengthen their relationships and get them back on track.
+Online relationship counseling can give couples the tools they need to help strengthen their relationships and get them back on track.

 But relationship counseling isn't just for couples in crisis — it's for any couple that wants to strengthen and improve their relationship.
 Everyday life can get in the way of clear communication and understanding.
 Through insight and perspective, couples can gain the clarity they may need to move forward and reach their relationship goals.